Smokin Zo's BBQ

 Pitmaster Site Read

 For Wilson Wood, North Carolina, the pitmaster read starts with timing.
 School or campus settings such as Powhatan Elementary or Smithfield-Selma High point us toward quick service, clean portions, and line control.
 A worship or community setting such as Saint John Church of Christ points us toward arrival waves, longer gathering time, and whether a staffed line will serve better than guests waiting at the truck.
-Once we understand the service window, we can shape the meal around speed, comfort, or a slower gathering pace.
+Once we understand the service window, we can shape the meal around speed, Comfort, OR a slower gathering pace.

 Coverage